blynkkk/blynk-library/README.md

 When you are connected - check the included examples on how to use different types of connections (transports) and explore Blynk features.
 You can combine any example for your hardware + transport + features.

-## Supported boards, Ethernet, WiFi, Cellular...

-Full list of supported hardware is [here](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).
-Check out our Examples Browser: http://examples.blynk.cc

 ## Documentation and other helpful links

+[The list of supported hardware](https://docs.blynk.io/en/blynk.edgent-firmware-api/supported-boards) - supported boards, Ethernet, WiFi, Cellular...
 [Full Blynk Documentation](https://docs.blynk.io) - a complete guide on Blynk features
 [Community (Forum)](http://community.blynk.cc) - join a 500,000 Blynk community to ask questions and share ideas
 [Code Examples Browser](http://examples.blynk.cc) - browse examples to explore Blynk possibilities